Teaching laboratory technician

 Working hours

-Working hours are regular, though you'll often need to start before 9am to have everything ready for early classes.
+Working hours are regular and tend to be around 35 to 40 hours per week depending on the setting.
+You'll often need to start before 9am to have everything ready for early classes.
 You may also need to stay behind at the end of the day to ensure equipment is put away, cleaned or recorded.

 What to expect

-• Teamwork is important in this role, as it involves liaising with academic staff, students and laboratory colleagues.
+- Teamwork is important in this role, as you'll be liaising with academic staff, students and laboratory colleagues.

-• The only requirements to travel away from your work base are either for training events or field-work trips with staff and students.
+- The only requirements to travel away from your work base are either for training events or field-work trips with staff and students.
+Overnight absence is not typically required.

 Qualifications